FOUNDATION/TECHNICIAN COURSE

 Transmitting into a perfectly resonant antenna will obviously mean you're working at maximum efficiency and with an SWR reading of 1.0:1 all your transmitted power is going out, with virtually nothing reflected.
 No losses, no potential harm, maximum efficiency.

-Although a 1:1 ratio is the ideal, it's often not possible to achieve that and in the main, anything up to 1.5:1 is fine, but as you start to get over that figure, you'll notice that the amount reflected back to your radio increases, which means you may damage your radio's PA transistors and your signal is not going to go as far.
+Although a 1:1 ratio is the ideal, it's often not possible to achieve that and in the main, anything up to 1.5:1 is fine, but as you start to get over that figure, you'll notice that the amount reflected back to your radio increases, which means you may damage your radio's PA transistors and efficiency is greatly reduced.

-Being a QRP operator with only 10W available to you means that you can ill afford to lose a few watts.
+Being a QRP operator means that you can ill afford to lose a few watts.
 So rather than accepting a 1.5:1 VSWR reading as being workable, change your antenna to something which offers better efficiency.

 If your "mate" tells you not to worry about your SWR figure if it's under 3:1 at QRP levels then he's not very clued up!
 Aim to operate an efficient station right from the get-go and it will serve you well as you upgrade your licence and use more power.